ghiridhars/parayanam_app/README.md

      - **End Date**: When reading ends (typically 7 days later for Bhagavatam)
      - **Color**: Choose a color for calendar visualization
    - Configure **Day Settings**:
-     - Set maximum **lines and paragraphs** for each of the 7 days
+     - Set maximum **lines, paragraphs, and chapters** for each of the 7 days
-     - Each day can have different limits for both metrics
+     - Each day can have different limits for all three metrics
    - Configure **Category Settings**:
-     - Set **lines and paragraphs** for categories A, B, C, D
+     - Set **lines, paragraphs, and chapters** for categories A, B, C, D
-     - Both values customizable per category
+     - All values customizable per category
    - Click **"Create Session"**

 4. **View Sessions in Calendar**